Think-iT-Labs/aws-patterns-edc/README.md

 #### Set up Postman to interact with the connectors

-After deploying the data space and verifying that both the company X and Company Y connectors are running and accessible, you can interact with them from your workstation using Postman as an HTTP client.
+After deploying the data space and verifying that both the company X and company Y connectors are running and accessible, you can interact with them from your workstation using Postman as an HTTP client.

-This repository provides ready-to-use Postman Collections for both the provider (company X) and consumer (Company Y) connectors.
+This repository provides ready-to-use Postman Collections for both the provider (company X) and consumer (company Y) connectors.
 These collections contain pre-configured requests for common data space operations.

 **To get started:**
 1. Open Postman on your workstation.